lextm/jekyll-theme-chirpy/_posts/2006-12-7-hardquery-report-r2u1-rc3-is-available-from-now-on.md

 The InDate UI is very compact this time, so by default, InDate starts with BDS to ensure your CBC is up-to-date.

-Also, log4net is taking the place of Marc Clifton’s Debug unit.
+Also, log4net is taking the place of Marc Clifton's Debug unit.
 I add a new unit LoggingService in the Lextm.Common assembly.

 I should have spent more time on my career but I think I cannot drop CBC.
 The new year is coming and I wish to send all my dear friends a present.
 And you know and I know a new, stable, and feature-rich CBC version 5.3.1 will be it.